Fabstir/fabstir-llm-sdk/docs/IMPLEMENTATION-MULTI.md

 - Chain_id is REQUIRED in all node communications
 - Smart accounts provide better UX but aren't required
 - Base Sepolia is primary chain, opBNB is secondary
+- Phase 9 brings host-cli to feature parity with improved harness UI

 ---